 That’s the cold truth.
 I won’t sugarcoat it.
 But there are things you can do now to lessen the likelihood that you’ll face age-based discrimination as you hunt for a job.
 The earlier you can get started checking these boxes the better, but it’s never too late to get started.

-Remove Graduation Dates from Your Resume
+First off, Remove Graduation Dates from Your Resume to Avoid Age Discrimination